Programming & VR

 sunriseset.py

 Rough calculation of sun rise/set times for given dates and latitude/longitude coordinates.
 Currently doesn't auto-calculate your timezone, but does most of the other things you'd want.
 Based on code from the SRRB which, in turn, is based on code from Astronomical Algorithms, by Jean Meeus.
-This is a new version which now passes the included tests.
+You should likely use PyEphem instead.

 mcf.vrml